 “The Partnership originated as an inter-governmental initiative almost two decades ago, became the BC Water Sustainability Committee in 2003, and then 9 years ago on November 19, 2010 was incorporated as a not-for-profit society,” stated Ray Fung.
 “The mission of the Partnership is to develop tools and talent, and focus on outcomes that align regional and local actions with a provincial policy, program and regulatory framework for achieving water and watershed sustainability.”

-2019 REPORT FROM THE PRESIDENT: “The Partnership has a second 5-year agreement with the Ministry of Agriculture to make the Agriculture Water Demand Model operational province-wide,” stated Ted van der Gulik
+PRESIDENT’S PERSPECTIVE (2019): “The Partnership has a second 5-year agreement with the Ministry of Agriculture to make the Agriculture Water Demand Model operational province-wide,” stated Ted van der Gulik

 “PWSBC success is accomplished by partnering with the provincial government, local governments, non-profit societies and practitioners.
 Our successes are only possible with their support and efforts,” stated Ted van der Gulik.
 “The Partnership is responsible for three provincial tools that support ongoing implementation of the Water Sustainability Act.
 The three are the Agriculture Water Licencing Tool, Landscape Water Calculator, and Agriculture Water Demand Model.

 ANNUAL REPORT FROM THE EXECUTIVE DIRECTOR (2019): “The Partnership’s mission is to advance the whole-system, water balance approach to land development and sustainable service delivery,” stated Kim Stephens